Mountains out of Molehills

 Matt was hugging me into his body.
 “Our parachute will open up,” he said calmly into my ear.
 “I will keep you safe.”
 I was still closing my eyes tightly to block out the view of the gaping emptiness about to swallow me up.
 It’s do or die, I thought.
 Either way was bad.

 “Just peer over the edge before taking the leap” he said, “and if it’s all clear, jump, and we’ll go together.”

 I did what he said.
 I opened my eyes wide.
 My heart went up into my mouth and I couldn’t even scream.
-But I did it, and we soared together: he the carapace of a large flying tortoise, I the soft underbelly.
+But I did it, and we soared together.
+He was the carapace of a large flying tortoise, I the soft underbelly.

-And my fear suddenly left me, as we sailed down through the sky, my boyfriend on top of me and the parachute opened above both us like a smiling promise.
+My fear suddenly left me, as we sailed down through the sky, my boyfriend on top of me and the parachute opening above us both like a smiling promise.

 I jumped because, after all, not leaping seemed to be a much bigger risk, at least to my love life.

 Editor’s Note: This is a fictional piece of writing, partly tongue-in-cheek.
 If you have a real problem with Flight Phobia you might need to try a different approach than the one suggested above.

 Captain Bunn founded SOAR to develop effective methods for dealing with flight anxiety.

 Therapists who have found this phobia difficult to treat will find here everything they need to give their clients success.

 Anxious flyers who have “tried everything” to no avail can look forward to joining the nearly 10,000 graduates of the SOAR program who now have the whole world open to them as they fly anxiety free wherever they want.
 See his book on Amazon: